Sony Dynamic Digital Sound: Technical

 This gives a total of 12 channels, for which the total bitrate of 2.2 megabits per second.
-This is more than the maximum 1.536 megabits per second DTS format bitrate, and far greater than the cinema Dolby Digital bitrate of 0.64 megabits per second.
+This is more than the maximum 1.536 megabits per second DTS format bitrate, and far greater than the cinema Dolby Digital bitrate of 320 kilobits (0.32 megabits) per second.

 For additional data reliability the two sides of the film are separated by 17 frames and half, so a single splice or series of missing frames will not result in a total loss of data.

 Reader

 The SDDS reader is mounted on top of a 35mm projector.
 The film is threaded through the reader before it passes through the picture aperture.
 As the film runs, red LEDs are used to illuminate the SDDS soundtrack.
 CCDs (Charge-Coupled Devices) read the SDDS data and convert the stream of dots on the film into digital information.
 This information is pre-processed in the reader and passed on to the SDDS decoder.